crossorigin="anonymous">

 Imagine people spying on your thoughts every day, every minute, like some people could spy on you and me in this internet.

-This new technology would be named Mind-Net, and it would break the final frontier of our privacy, of our stream of consciousness which we choose not to share with the world.
-With the power of Mind-Net, nothing would be private anymore.
+This new technology would be named Mind-Net or a "Brainternet", and it would break the final frontier of our privacy, of our stream of consciousness which we choose not to share with the world.
+With the power of the brainternet, nothing would be private anymore.
 Every thought would be heard or seen, potentially, by millions if not billions of people.
 There would be nothing else to hide, even if you attempt to hide it.

-Brain-Machine Interface (BMI) is a technology that can transfer thoughts into actions and orders.
-It is currently used by some handicapped people and scientists, but it has the potential to become a basic product for many people across the globe.
+Brain-Machine Interface (BMI) or Brain-Computer Interface (BCI) is a technology that can transfer thoughts into actions and orders unto devices outside your body.
+It is currently used by handicapped people and scientists, but it has the potential to become a basic product for many people across the globe.

-Do we really want to be so technologically advanced at the cost of the final frontier of our privacy?
+Do we really want to be so technologically advanced at the cost of the final frontier of our privacy -- our thoughts?
 Everything on the internet can be penetrated by different means of hacking, but our unspoken thoughts are still safe from view.

 The concept of "Brain-net", while innovative beyond what we have now, is not only dangerous to our privacy, but also unnecessary.
 Why do we need such a thing when we already have the internet?
 The fact that there's something new on the shelves that we can buy, doesn't mean we should.
 There shouldn't be no shame in being satisfied with what we already have.
 Why should our thoughts be revealed to the public without us filtering it using our hands, our rationality?